UPDATE: This article was originally posted on July 18, 2022. It has been updated with new information and tips below.

 In this example, our client Lucas used his multicultural background characterized by culture clash to show how this led to both his greatest strengths and the need to overcome a weakness in his essay for INSEAD:

-“The child of South Korean immigrants, I was born in Paraguay and raised in Brazil.
+“The child of South Korean immigrants, I was born in France and raised in Argentina.
 Growing up between clashing cultures yielded important personal adaptability skills.
 These skills have shown me how I can serve a higher purpose, helping people and businesses through responsive empathy and a pragmatic approach.
 Nevertheless, my parent’s Korean heritage also reinforced a strong respect for hierarchy.
 I have, therefore, always avoided openly discussing their decisions or suggesting new ideas, focusing instead on delivering requests.
 However, effective consultants don’t just follow orders, they take the initiative to think like a leader.
 I thus began challenging myself to think critically to assess objectives.”

 This excerpt from Lucas’ essay clearly shows how traits he gained from his cultural background contributed both positively and negatively to his character.
 This way, he can use this theme to discuss both of these elements.